-Vivitrol® does not work for everyone, but at Hotel California By The Sea your genetic profile will be tested to see if you would benefit from it.
+Vivitrol® does not work for everyone, but at Hotel California By The Sea, we will test the genetic profile of each client to see if they would benefit from it.
 We check for the specific gene sequences that can identify those clients who would gain the greatest protection and craving reduction from the injection.
 We are one of a select few recovery centers in the country that perform this testing on all of our clients.

 For Opiate Addicts

 The active ingredient in Vivitrol®, Naltrexone, works as a “blocker.”
-It attaches to certain opioid receptors in your brain and blocks the pleasurable feelings associated with taking opioids, including heroin and prescription drugs.
+It attaches to certain opioid receptors in one’s brain and blocks the pleasurable feelings associated with taking opioids, including heroin and prescription drugs.

 Even though VIVITROL® may block the intense high from opioids, it does not prevent good feelings that come from other naturally pleasurable activities.